Research

 Wooster, E.I.F.; Ramp, D.; Lundgren, E.J.; O’Neill, A.J.; Wallach, A.D.
 (2021).
 Red foxes avoid apex predation without increases in fear.
 Behavioral Ecology.

-Predator-prey interactions are fundamental to ecosystems.
-Humans are reshaping these interactions by driving decline and extinction, destroying habitats and altering animal behaviour.
-My research looks uncover how these interactions adapt to human disturbance and the consequences of novel interactions across levels of biological organisation.
+Humans are reshaping species interactions by driving decline and extinction, destroying habitats and altering animal behaviour.
+My research looks to uncover how animals, their ecological interactions and ecosystems adapt to human disturbance and the consequences of novel interactions across levels of biological organisation.

 Selected publications: